adelosa/learnasm370/README.md

 You will need to update the IBM Z Open Editor extension config to recognise the file extensions used by z390.
 They are .MLC for programs and .MAC for macros.

-I use the terminal within the editor to run the jobs to compile, link and run the program.s
+I use the terminal within the editor to run the jobs to compile, link and run the program.

 ## Differences between PC/370 vs z390

 PC/370 and z390 are not exactly the same.
-Most of the differences are in the macros that are provided as part of the install.
-When I first started, I tried using the PC/370 macros but using the z390 assembler but I found this problematic..
+Most of the differences are in the macros that are provided as part of the assembler.
+When I first started, I tried using the PC/370 macros with the z390 assembler but I found this problematic.

 So I gave up and decided to port them.

-This is not difficult once you know where the differences are.
+This is not difficult once you know what the differences are.

 The following section details where you will have issues with what is in the book and how to fix it using z390.